erkiveevali/teleop/readme.md

 sudo pip3 install rtcbot
 ```

-Use:
+##Use:

 1. Run test.py

-2. Go to <ip address>:8080
+2. Go to port 8080 on a browser

-Testing on laptop with ROS:
+##Testing on laptop with ROS:

 1. Run roscore in separate terminal

-Check speed values with
+2. Check speed values with
 ```
 rostopic echo cmd_vel
 ```